 - Suppress your immune system to where you are unable to fight off illness or infection effectively

 It is a good idea to get a physical checkup when you decide to get sober.
-You should be aware of any physical ailments that poor nutrition because of substance abuse has caused, as these issues might complicate your attempts to get sober.
+You should be aware of any physical ailments that poor nutrition because of substance use has caused, as these issues might complicate your attempts to get sober.

 Individuals with alcohol addiction often end up with B6, thiamine, and folic acid deficiencies.
 That can lead to cognitive difficulties and the development of anemia.
 People who abuse opioids may have constant bouts of vomiting and diarrhea that lead to dehydration.